ietf-gitwg/using-github/draft-ietf-git-using-github.md

 published Internet-Draft ensures that there is a common, stable state that is known to all participants.

+Internet-Drafts that use a GitHub repository SHOULD include a notice that includes a reference to the repository.
+This notice might also include information about where to discuss the draft.

 Revisions used to generate documents that are submitted as Internet-Drafts SHOULD be tagged in repositories to provide a record of submissions.